 Looking ahead: The CECC explained that they have not begun mass inoculation yet due to unspecified uncertainties regarding the experimental vaccines being used in other countries.

 •Chen estimates that the CECC will begin inoculating Taiwanese residents with the newly acquired vaccines by March 2021.
-The Taiwanese government is also still in discussions with several other foreign vaccine makers who have entered Phase III trials.
+The Taiwanese government is also still in discussions with several other foreign vaccine makers aside from AstraZeneca who have entered Phase III trials.

 •The CECC plans to purchase enough doses to inoculate approximately 65 percent of Taiwan’s population of just under 24 million people.
 If each person would require two doses to become fully immune to COVID-19, approximately 30 million doses will be needed to reach this level of herd immunity.